Rio Grande, OH

 41 people

-As of 2023, 2.85% of Rio Grande, OH residents (23 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 2.85% of Rio Grande, OH residents (23 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Rio Grande, OH was 4.79%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Rio Grande, OH compared to that of it's neighboring and parent geographies.